 Finding reuse in the SF archive

 As mentioned in the introduction to this article, the SF-archive – in Swedish, Svensk filmindustris journalfilmsarkiv – is one of the most important audiovisual archives in Swedish film history.
-Consisting of film fragments, newsreels, and short films dating from 1897 to the early 1960s, the archive was digitized in the early 2000s and was prior used as a source in numerous TV programs and compilation films.
+Consisting of film fragments, newsreels, and short films dating from 1897 to the early 1960s, the archive was digitized in the early 2000s and was previously used as a source in numerous TV programs and compilation films.
 In what follows, we re-trace the history of the SF-archive and reflect on how this archive has been reappropriated and remixed throughout more recent media history.
 More specifically, we explore how and when 1,400 of the oldest film clips that can be found in the archive appear in a series of historic TV documentaries that are available on RosaMannen’s YouTube channel.
 After being uploaded on YouTube, we are thus studying SF footage that has gone through double remediation, since the footage was first included and broadcasted in historic television documentaries, and then digitized and made openly available online.

 The selected videos from the SF-archive vary in lenght but are usually between five to fifteen minutes long.
 Hence, our SF-dataset contains approximately 10,000 hours of moving image material.
 Regarding the TV series, we chose to work with 34 episodes taken from four different series, all focusing on Swedish 20th-century history.
 Put together, our TV-dataset consists of roughly 30 hours of film.
 When preparing the TV dataset, we edited out all introductory and closing texts from the films.
 This was done to minimize the risk of finding excessive matches with texts and symbols in the matching results (see discussion in section Potentials and Pitfalls).
 Most (but not all) of the TV-series episodes can be found on RosaMannen’s YouTube channel, and missing episodes were added through The Swedish Media Database (SMDB) which lets university staff order audiovisual content, giving access to streamed copies.
 All episodes in our selected TV series contain footage from the SF-archive – but also interviews, talking heads, stills, or other inserted materials.
 Hence, we knew that the VRD we would detect several visual similarities, but that there would also be sequences without any matches at all.